cyruscyliu/cyruscyliu.github.io/content/posts/2023-08-15-dont-waste-time.md

-# Tips to save time
+# Pitfalls, Tweaks, Tricks in Research and Development

 Waste less time = Gain more time!